cealyild/threejs-gltf-webapp/README.md

 - Explore the 3D model on the web page from different angles.
 - Interact with the design using features such as OrbitControl and VR, and enjoy the immersive experience.

-### Note: The usage of this project is subject to the terms and conditions of the MIT License.
+### Note: The usage of this project is subject to the terms and conditions of the License.
 Please read the license and ensure that your usage complies with the license requirements.

 ## Feedback